Ryan Mendes: International career

 Mendes was a member of the Cape Verde under-21 national team and played formerly with the under-16s an international tournament in Gonfreville-L'Orcher.

 He made his debut for the senior team on 11 August 2010, as a 58th-minute substitute for Babanco in a 1–0 friendly loss away to Senegal.
 His first international goal was scored on 8 October 2011, in a 2–1 loss at Zimbabwe in 2012 Africa Cup of Nations qualification.

 In 2013 Africa Cup of Nations qualification, Mendes scored three goals in two wins over Madagascar.
 At the finals in South Africa, Cape Verde's first major tournament, he played all four games of a run to the quarter-finals.

 Mendes scored the decider on 10 September 2014 as Cape Verde won 2–1 against Zambia in Praia, in 2015 Africa Cup of Nations qualification.
 He was called up for the finals in Equatorial Guinea, playing in all three draws of a group-stage elimination.

 In November 2020, he reached 50 international caps, for which he was rewarded with a shirt and plaque the following March.
 A year later, he was called up for the 2021 Africa Cup of Nations in Cameroon and appeared in two of Cape Verde's matches at the tournament.

+On 17 November 2023, he played his 62nd international game in a 0–0 draw with Angola in 2026 World Cup qualification game, tying Babanco’s record to become Cape Verde joint most capped player.
+Four days later, in a 2–0 victory over Eswatini in a 2026 World Cup qualification game, he played his 63rd international game, becoming Cape Verde sole most capped player and scored his 15th international goal and tied Héldon Ramos record to become Cape Verde joint top goalscorer.

 In December 2023, Mendes was named in Cape Verde's squad for his fourth Africa Cup of Nations – the 2023 tournament in the Ivory Coast.

-He captained the team in their opening two matches of the tournament – wins against Ghana (2–1), and Mozambique (3–0) – scoring and being named man of the match in the latter.
+He captained the team in their opening two matches of the tournament on 14 and 19 January 2024 – wins against Ghana (2–1), and Mozambique (3–0) – scoring and being named man of the match in the latter.

+The goal against Mozambique was his 16th international goal and he thus became Cape Verde's sole top goalscorer.
 He later scored the only goal from a penalty in a 1–0 victory over Mauritania, which qualified his country to the quarter-finals.

+On 18 May 2026, Mendes was named in the 26-man squad for the 2026 FIFA World Cup, marking his country's first-ever participation in the tournament.
+He made his 100th international appearance for Cape Verde in a goalless draw against Saudi Arabia in the team's third World Cup group-stage match.
+He then provided an assist in a 3–2 extra-time defeat to Argentina in the round of 32.